Fluid Resuscitation in Burns: Formulas, Indications, & Fluids

 Formulas for Burn Resuscitation

-There are a number of different formulas used to calculate fluid requirements in burn resuscitation.
-These include the commonly used Parkland formula and modified-Brooke formula.
+There are different formulas used to calculate fluid requirements in burn resuscitation.
+These include the commonly used Parkland formula and modified Brooke formula.

 A table showing the correct formulas and calculations required for the Parkland Formula in burns fluid resuscitation